-Due to the fact that the Quran does not contain any mention of the words ‘Sunna of Muhammad', the followers of the sunna found it necessary to manipulate the meaning of some Quranic words so as to create a Quranic reference to the ‘hadith’ and ‘Sunna’.
-The word on which they base their claim is that of (Al-Hikmah) as found in a number of verses such as:
+Due to the fact that the Quran does not contain any mention of the words 'sunna of Muhammad', the followers of the hadith and sunna found it necessary to manipulate the meaning of some Quranic words so as to create a Quranic reference to the hadith and sunna.
+The word on which they base their claim is "al-hikmah" as found in a number of verses, such as:

-With a close inspection of the Quranic verses, it can be shown that this interpretation is totally false:
+With a close inspection of 2:231, it can be shown that the word "al-hikmah" in this verse cannot mean anything other than 'wisdom'.

-If the words ‘Al-Hikmah’ and ‘Al-Kitab’ really referred to the Quran and the Sunna, then the verse should grammatically end with the word 'bihima' (with them), which is the plural mode of ‘bihee’.
+If the words "al-hikmah" and "al-kitab" referred to two different nouns (the Quran and the sunna of Muhammad), then the verse should grammatically end with the word 'bihima' (with them).

-3- The word ‘Al-Hikmah’ is used throughout the Quran as an adjective of the ‘Al-Kitab’ (the Quran).
-This is made evident in the following verses:
+3- The word "al-hikmah" is used in the Quran as an adjective of the "al-kitab" (the Quran).
+The following are examples:

-4- The same word ‘Al-Hikmah’ is used in the Quran in connection with prophets and messengers who lived before the time of Muhammad.
-Obviously before Muhammad lived his Sunna did not exist.
-Thus to say that ‘Al-Hikmah’ means the Sunna of Muhammad is incorrect.
-Consider the following verses:
+4- The same word "al-hikmah" is used in the Quran in connection with Prophets and messengers who lived before the time of Muhammad.
+Obviously before Muhammad lived the 'sunna of Muhammad' did not exist.
+Thus to say that "al-hikmah" means the sunna of Muhammad is once again inconsistent with Quranic verses, such as:

 a- The following are God’s words to Jesus: